Medication Search - Diamicron MR

 • have unstable diabetes or ketoacidosis (a high amount of ketones in your urine)

-What side effects are possible with the Diamicron MR medication?
+What side effects are possible with Diamicron MR?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.